scottwrobinson/camo/README.md

 	npm install mongodb --save

 ## Quick Start
 Camo was built with ease-of-use and ES6 in mind, so you might notice it has more of an OOP feel to it than many existing libraries and ODMs.
 Don't worry, focusing on object-oriented design doesn't mean we forgot about functional techniques or asynchronous programming.
 Promises are built-in to the API.
-Just about every call you make interacting with the database (load, save, delete, etc) will return a Promise.
+Just about every call you make interacting with the database (find, save, delete, etc) will return a Promise.
 No more callback hell :)

 For a short tutorial on using Camo, check out [this](http://stackabuse.com/getting-started-with-camo/) article.